brandur/sorg/content/nanoglyphs-drafts/027-15-minutes.md

 * 32 bits of timestamp from a custom epoch at 1 second resolution.
 * 128 bits of randomness.

 Once again, very similar to the formats we've covered so far.

+It's worth nothing that 160 bits might be overkill for most purposes.
+From Wiki [on the uniqueness of a 128-bit UUID](https://en.wikipedia.org/w/index.php?title=Universally_unique_identifier&oldid=755882275#Random_UUID_probability_of_duplicates):

+> To put these numbers into perspective, the annual risk of a given person being hit by a meteorite is estimated to be one chance in 17 billion, which means the probability is about 0.00000000006 (6 × 10<sup>−11</sup>), equivalent to the odds of creating a few tens of trillions of UUIDs in a year and having one duplicate.
+In other words, only after generating 1 billion UUIDs every second for approximately 100 years would the probability of creating a single duplicate reach 50%.

-It's worth nothing that 160 bits might be overkill for most purposes -- a good chunk of Segment's rationalization for the new format is concerns around UUID V4 collisions due to implementation bugs.
+A good chunk of Segment's rationalization for the new format is concerns around UUID V4 collisions due to implementation bugs.
 This is certainly possible, but in my experience, doesn't turn out to be a problem in practice.

 ### Pure randomness as a feature (#randomness)